-In order to fulfil its mandate, PSP Investments manages a diversified global portfolio composed of investments in various asset classes.
+PSP Investments manages a diversified global portfolio composed of investments in various asset classes.
 Investments in certain countries or industries may carry greater risks of Forced Labour and Modern Slavery.

-Our updated frameworks, processes and tools aim to enhance our ability to identify material risks of Forced Labour and Modern Slavery in our private investment activities based on certain factors, including those set out in the annual list prepared by the Bureau of International Labor Affairs ("ILAB") and published by the United States Department of Labour ("USDOL").
-The USDOL list describes goods and source countries which the ILAB has reason to believe are produced by child labour or forced labour.
+Our frameworks, processes and tools aim to enhance our ability to identify material risks of Forced Labour and Modern Slavery in our investment activities based on certain factors, such as countries and industries.
+We conducted a high-level mapping (on the basis of countries and sectors) of our internally managed investments and certain externally managed investments for all asset classes.

-We also completed a preliminary mapping of PSP Investments' direct supply chains for goods and services by countries or types of goods and, based on this mapping, conducted an internal assessment of the Forced Labour and Modern Slavery risks that may be present in those supply chains.
-Based on our internal assessment, our direct supply chains present a lower risk of Forced Labour and Modern Slavery.
+We also completed a high-level mapping of PSP Investments' direct supply chains for goods and services by countries or types of goods and, based on this mapping, conducted an internal assessment of the Forced Labour and Modern Slavery risks that may be present in those supply chains.
+We also completed an external assessment of the risks of Forced Labour and Modern Slavery that may be present in our direct supply chains for goods.
+Based on those assessments, we determined that PSP Investments presents a lower risk of Forced Labour and Modern Slavery with respect to our direct supply chains.

-The management of Forced Labour and Modern Slavery risks is a collaborative effort by multiple functions.
+The management of Forced Labour and Modern Slavery risks is a collaborative effort by multiple functions, as explained above.